wjpoom/SPEC/README.md

 ### evaluate custom VLMs
 * If you want to evaluate your custom model on SPEC, you can follow the instructions in [this document](https://github.com/wjpoom/SPEC/blob/main/docs/evaluate_custom_model.md).

-## :rocket: A more advanced version
-We are building a new version with a larger data scale, more object categories, and higher-quality images and text.
-You can preview it at [this website](https://wjpoom.github.io/preview/), and the full version will come soon.

 ## :memo: TODO
 - [ ] Release the newly built version of the dataset